someoneigna/NHKey/README.md

 A Windows hotkey manager made with C# and WPF (.net 4.0).
 Overrides the window main procedure (WndProc) and uses WinAPI functions through P/Invoke (RegisterHotkey and UnregisterHotkey) to register the hotkeys globally.

 ## Installation
-Just copy the binary in an accesible folder and is ready to be used.
+Just copy the Binary folder in an accesible folder and is ready to be used.
 I will provide a installer in the future (I plan to also write one >_<).

 ----------------------------------------------